Κ-opioid receptor: Addiction and withdrawal

 Aticaprant was well-tolerated in cocaine use disorder (CUD) patients.
 A positron emission tomography (PET) study in CUD patients utilizing a KOR selective agonist [^{11}C]GR-103545 radioligand showed CUD individuals with higher KOR availability were more prone to stress-induced relapse.
 A subsequent PET scan following a three-day cocaine binge showed a decrease in KOR availability, interpreted as increased endogenous dynorphin competing with the radioligand at the KOR binding sites.
 These findings are in support of the negative affect state and further implicate the KOR/dynorphin system clinically and therapeutically relevant in humans with CUD.
 Taken together, in drug addiction the KOR system is implicated as a homeostatic mechanism to counteract the acute effects of drugs of abuse.
 Chronic drug use and stress up-regulate the system in turn leading to a dysregulated state which induces negative affective states and stress reactivity.

 KOR agonists have also been investigated for their therapeutic potential in the treatment of addiction, particularly substance use disorders.
 Ibogaine, atypical KOR agonist with G-protein-biased signaling and complex pharmacodynamics involving multiple neurotransmitter systems.
 Ibogaine's primary active metabolite, noribogaine, acts as a moderate KOR agonist selective for G protein and a potent serotonin reuptake inhibitor.
 This mechanism, combined with activity at 5-HT_{2A}, 5-HT_{2C}, σ_{2}, and NMDA receptors, likely leads its anti-addictive effects.
 The precise extent to which KOR agonism underlies ibogaine's anti-addictive properties is unclear.

 In animal models, ibogaine administration has been shown to reduce self-administration of opioids, stimulants, and alcohol, ameliorate withdrawal symptoms, and decrease drug-seeking behavior.
 A 2022 systematic review of 24 studies involving 705 participants found that both ibogaine and noribogaine show promise in treating substance use disorders and comorbid depressive symptoms.

-Pruritis
+Pruritus

 KOR agonists suppress itching, and the selective KOR agonist nalfurafine is used clinically as an antipruritic.
-Peripheral agonist difelikefalin also have been approved in the US and Europe for moderate-to-severe pruritis.
+Peripheral agonist difelikefalin also have been approved in the US and Europe for moderate-to-severe pruritus.